yan5xu/playwright-mcp-bypass/README.md

 - **LLM-friendly**: No vision models needed, operates purely on structured data.
 - **Deterministic tool application**: Avoids ambiguity common with screenshot-based approaches.

-### Fork Information (playwright-mcp-bypass)
+### Project Information

-This is a fork of the original Playwright MCP project, available at [yan5xu/playwright-mcp-bypass](https://github.com/yan5xu/playwright-mcp-bypass).
+This project (`playwright-mcp-bypass`) is maintained by [yan5xu](https://x.com/yan5xu) and is available at [yan5xu/playwright-mcp-bypass](https://github.com/yan5xu/playwright-mcp-bypass).

-The primary goal of this fork is to enhance the ability to bypass anti-bot detection mechanisms employed by some websites.
+It originated as a fork of `microsoft/playwright-mcp` with the primary goal of enhancing the ability to bypass anti-bot detection mechanisms employed by some websites.
 This is achieved by adding the `--disable-blink-features=AutomationControlled` argument to the browser launch options, making the automated browser appear more like a regular user's browser.
 ### Use Cases

 - Web navigation and form-filling